 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The Company manages credit risk, in respect of cash, by placing at major

-Canadian financial institutions.
-The Company's maximum exposure to credit risk at August 31, 2017 was \$175,870 (2016 - \$256,121).
+The Company manages credit risk, in respect of cash, by placing at major Canadian financial institutions.
+The Company is also exposed to credit risk with respect to other receivables.
+The Company's maximum exposure to credit risk at November 30, 2017 was \$75,301 (August 31, 2017 - \$175,870).